Labyrinth 11: Growth

 I also honor the truth that ever since the John Muir Trail, when I see a path toward growth, I step onto it.
 Sometimes years go by when I donā€™t see one, but eventuallyā€”Iā€™ve discoveredā€”one always appears.
 And Iā€™ve been good about following it when it does.

 Maybe thatā€™s what the JMT gave me above all else: the experience of a new and beautiful trail that took me places I hadnā€™t imagined.
 Following one such trail taught me to watch for others.
+When, in a time of crisis as I transitioned from middle age to adulthood, the idea of Mindful Biology formed, I knew it could be salvational.
+It became the path that saved my life and brought meaning to my entire history, including my hike of the John Muir Trail, way back at age sixteen.

 Ā